-With the electronic logging device (ELD) mandate deadline less than a month away, hopefully you are on your way to a successful ELD deployment.
-Or, maybe you have until December 16, 2019 because of the grandfathered automatic onboard recording device (AOBRD) rule.
+With the electronic logging device (ELD) mandate taking place all across North America, hopefully you are on your way to a successful ELD deployment.
+Or, maybe you’re having trouble with all the options that are in the market.
 Either way, this article provides useful tips to guarantee your road to ELD deployment is a smooth one.

 Choose a Vendor: Go Beyond Minimum ELD Compliance

 A quick fix for ELD compliance could work, but making the decision based solely on low cost may lead to unreliable technology.
 By selecting a more comprehensive solution, you can go beyond compliance to see the benefits of improved safety and efficiency.
 It’s a good opportunity for your fleet to become complaint while improving how your company does business.

 Asking the right questions, performing due-diligence and conducting research is key to make sure that you choose an ELD vendor that you trust.

 A good ELD provider should:

 – Have a long-term successful track record of deploying in-cab mobile computing devices